Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Discussion

 \subsection{Support for complex modeling operations}

 Throughout this paper, we have assumed atomic change operations (e.g., CRUD operations in the running example).
 In practical modeling scenarios, more complex domain-specific operations are often required to be supported, e.g., in the automation of large refactoring on the model(s).
 In the running example, a \textit{promote} operation could be defined to move a \textit{subtopic} with all its children directly under the \textit{central topic}, converting the \textit{subtopic} into a \textit{maintopic} automatically.
-In our prototype editor, the same effect is achieved by multiple atomic CRUD operations.
-Such complex modeling operations could be supported by the presented CRDT mechanisms, e.g., by accumulating atomic operations at the client-side until the desired effect is achieved.

-However, complex modeling operations are not compatible with the point semantics of LWW and require reasoning based on interval semantics \citep{halpern1991propositional}.
-Questions such as how to timestamp complex modeling operations to ensure user intention preservation and how to merge complex modeling operations into local CRDT replicas are still open research challenges.
-Constructing operations is mainly an editor-level concern, i.e., it is the tool builder, in collaboration with the language engineer, who has to define these complex modeling operations.
-However, making these operations first-class citizens at the level of the CRDT API improves the safety of applications built on top of the framework.
+The need for such strategies in multi-level modeling has been thoroughly discussed by \citet{delara2018refactoring}. \lowkey{} provides the necessary mechanisms for implementing complex operations in real-time collaborative multi-level modeling settings.
+While complex modeling operations are defined at the level of the editor, \lowkey{} allows for treating these operations as first-class citizens at the CRDT API level, improving the safety of the software application.

+Depending on (i) the synchronicity of message transmission between collaborators, and (ii) the timestamping strategy, there are at least three distinct ways to treat complex operations in a CRDT-based collaborative setting.

+First, atomic operations can be aggregated at the client side and transmitted all-at-once as soon as the complex operation is composed, with each atomic operation receiving the same timestamp.
+This strategy is a natural choice in modeling editors in which atomic operations of a complex functionality are conceptually executed at the same time, with the complex operation being the unit of change.
+In other words, complex operations are treated as \textit{transactions}.
+The benefit of this strategy is that the aggregation logic of atomic operations reflects the intentions of the originator: it is the originator who decides which operations to compose into a complex operation.

+Second, similarly to the previous alternative, atomic operations can be aggregated at the client side and transmitted all-at-once, however, with each atomic operation receiving its own timestamp.
+Conceptually, the transmission of atomic operations is delayed until a complex operation is built up at the client side.
+This allows for beneficial mechanisms at the originator's side, such as local undo-redo and rollback.
+At the receiving end, atomic operations—--each with its own timestamp--—have to be merged into the local replica.
+However, the notion of aggregation is lost, unless the clients have previously agreed on the same aggregation semantics.